POAP Issuer Guidelines

 • Document who contributed in a meaningful way.
 If there are many people who made minor contributions, limit the POAP to those whose contributions were the most meaningful and POAP-worthy (see FAQ on meaningful contributions below).

-• Choose a creative design that is eye-catching and showcases what your project or cause is all about.
+• Choose a that is eye-catching and showcases what your project or cause is all about.
 Your collectors will appreciate it.

 • Secure distribution is of the utmost importance!
 (See FAQ below)